moebiussurfing/ofxColorManager/README.md

   * Name, modify, delete or duplicate presets from your kit.
   * Preview all your kit of preset on a scrollable clickable panel.
 * **Gradient Designer**:
-  * Autogenerates a gradient from each palette.
+  * Auto-generates a gradient from each palette.
   * Exposes an available extra pickable color.

 ## Modes